The joint Specialist Operations department supports front line policing and the policing of major and critical incidents.

 - using a mobile phone.

-The RPFOU is committed to targeting motorists that offend in these areas, with outcomes resulting in educational courses to improve driver behaviour or by way of prosecution.
+The RAPT is committed to targeting motorists that offend in these areas, with outcomes resulting in educational courses to improve driver behaviour or by way of prosecution.

-Within the RPFOU are the Serious Collision Investigation Team (SCIT) and the Casualty Reduction Team (CRT).
+Within the RAPT are the Serious Collision Investigation Team (SCIT) and the Casualty Reduction Team (CRT).

 The SCIT has responsibility for the investigation of collisions resulting in a fatality or life changing injuries.
 This team of forensic collision experts and specialist investigators provide an essential link to the Norfolk and Suffolk Coroners and CPS.
 This link is essential to ensure any criminal proceedings resulting from a fatal collision are supported scientifically and to enable the coroners to reach an appropriate verdict on inquests.